 Coho (Silver) Salmon

 The main run on the Sapsuk is from August to September.
 They average 7-10lbs and arrive silver bright from the Bering Sea.
 They are both aggressive and fantastic fighting fish.
 A good Silver on the Sapsuk is in the 17-20lb range.
+You can expect to0 catch Silvers all day long until you are exhausted!

 - Arrive Anchorage